-Beginning October 2013, the Health Insurance Marketplace is a new way to shop for and purchase private health insurance that fits your budget and meets your needs.
+The Health Insurance Marketplace is a new way to shop for and purchase private health insurance that fits your budget and meets your needs.
 People who purchase insurance through the Marketplace may be able to lower the costs of health insurance coverage by paying lower monthly premiums.
-For more information, please visit Healthcare.gov.
+For more information, please visit Healthcare.gov

-If you are eligible to receive care through an Indian health care provider, you may be eligible for the IHS Eligibility Exemption.
-This exemption is available through the Health Insurance Marketplace or through the tax filing process starting with the 2014 tax year.
+If you are an enrolled member of federally recognized tribes or are otherwise eligible for services through an Indian health care provider or the Indian Health Service you may claim an exemption to the shared responsibility payment.
 If you do not have access to an Indian health care provider, you may be eligible for other exemptions available through the Health Insurance Marketplace.
 These exemptions are based on certain qualifications, including:

 Various hardships, including lack of affordable coverage based on projected income